Autophagy: Flase Gods

 Each dominant technology of the modern era has absorbed a capacity humans once held as their own.
 The Industrial Revolution took the body's labor and called it liberation.
 The Information Revolution took memory, recall, and orientation, and called it convenience.
 The cognitive revolution is taking the thinking itself, and we are calling it intelligence.
 Each surrender has been justified as progress.
 Each one has narrowed what humans understood themselves to be for.

 Around the edge of each canvas, in a position not visible from the front, the painting's identity is recorded in binary.
+From the front, it is the hidden layer you do not interface with… just as it sits in technologies today.

 — KENZIE